 Misappropriation of investor funds for personal or business expenses is another area of frequent SEC investigation and enforcement.
 SEC rules strictly prohibit misrepresentations relating to the intended use of funds from a security offering or the manner in which client accounts will be invested.
 A company must also have appropriate safeguards to protect client funds from unauthorized activity.
 For example, the SEC has commenced enforcement actions against brokerage firms that failed to implement procedures to prevent the misuse and misappropriation of client funds.
 In some cases, inadequate internal controls prevented firms from detecting illegal misappropriation of client funds for periods of a year or more.

 Brokerage and Private Equity Fees

-The SEC requires that private equity firms properly register with the commission when they charge certain fees.
-For example, private equity firm managers and operators often charge large transaction fees from portfolio companies as part of the fund’s acquisitions and sales of the securities.
-However, in most cases the negotiation of such transactions, and the resultant fees charged, are considered an investment banking activity that requires registration with the SEC as a broker-dealer.
+The SEC has investigated numerous allegations involving inappropriate fees and expenses charged by brokerages and private equity firms.
+Private equity firms must properly register with the SEC when they charge certain fees to clients.
+For example, many private equity firms charge portfolio companies with large transaction fees as part of a fund’s acquisitions and sales of securities.
+However, the negotiation of such transactions, and the resultant fees charged, are usually considered investment banking activities which require registration as a broker-dealer.
 Despite this restriction, many private equity firms operate as unregistered broker-dealers.

 Trading Price Manipulation